ThaTechMaestro/LibraryApp/README.md

 * Add a Book
 * List Books
 * Edit details of a Book
-* Add a book to a category
+* Add books to a category
 * Delete a book

 ## Setup Configuration